Striped bass

 The striped bass (Morone saxatilis), also called the Atlantic striped bass, striper, linesider, rock, or rockfish, is an anadromous perciform fish of the family Moronidae found primarily along the Atlantic coast of North America.
 It has also been widely introduced into inland recreational fisheries across the United States.
 Striped bass found in the Gulf of Mexico are a separate strain referred to as Gulf Coast striped bass.

 The striped bass is the state fish of Maryland, Rhode Island, and South Carolina, and the state saltwater (marine) fish of New York, New Jersey, Virginia, and New Hampshire.
+It is generally called the striped bass north of New Jersey, rockfish south of New Jersey, and both in New Jersey.

 The history of the striped bass fishery in North America dates back to the Colonial period.
 Many written accounts by some of the first European settlers describe the immense abundance of striped bass, along with alewives, traveling and spawning up most rivers in the coastal Northeast.